 Everything is up for discussion, though.
 If Flynn is awful in the preseason and Wilson or Pryor is fantastic, a Seattle-like situation could happen.
 But it is unexpected.

 The most likely situation is Flynn will be the Day 1 starter in an offense that will be centered around the run and short, precise passes.
-If the OTA sessions are any indication, the 2013 Raiders will not offer heavy reminders of the Al Davis vertical passing days.
+If the OTA sessions are any indications, the 2013 Raiders will not offer heavy reminders of the Al Davis vertical passing days.

 If Flynn falters and the team falls out of the race, I could see Wilson getting a chance to play late in the season.
 I do sense that Wilson is much further along in the Raiders’ eyes than Pryor.
 The Raiders love Pryor’s work ethic, but they haven’t seen much improvement from the player who showed some promise while starting the season finale at San Diego in December.
-Pryor is still battling inconsistencies, and his throws often flutter.
+Pryor is still battling with inconsistencies and his throws often flutter.

 Allen said this about Pryor this week: “He’s not there yet.”

 While Wilson has been getting rave media reviews, Allen is cautious.
 He likes what he sees.
-But he knows Wilson is a rookie and he needs to get better.
-I think once Wilson improves on reading coverages and making faster in-play decisions, he will further gain the trust of the coaching staff.
+But he knows Wilson is a rookie and he needs to get better, I think once Wilson improves on reading coverages and making faster in-play decisions, he will further gain the trust of the coaching staff.
 Those are typical, manageable steps for a rookie.

 “I feel like I’m in a great situation,” Wilson said.
-“I’m getting a lot of reps; that’s what’s important.
+“I’m getting a lot of reps. that’s what’s important.
 I’m getting on the field.
 I’m part of it.
 It’s just about working every day to get better.”

 That’s what Allen is hoping to see from his entire group.
-That includes fourth-stringer Matt McGloin.
+That includes fourth stringer Matt McGloin.
 He was signed this spring as an undrafted free agent out of Penn State.
-ESPN’s Chris Mortensen recently said on "NFL32" that McGloin has impressed the coaching staff and could move up the depth chart.
+ESPN’s Chris Mortensen recently said on NFL32 that McGloin has impressed the coaching staff and he could move up the depth chart.
 McGloin hasn’t gotten much work in the OTAs that have been open to the media.
 Allen said he likes how McGloin has fit in.
 But, at this point, it appears a lot would have to go wrong in front of him for McGloin to get a chance to skyrocket up the depth chart.